-Your complete guide to Singapore's most generous export development grant scheme
+Your complete guide to Singapore's most generous export development grant scheme by Enterprise Singapore.

 The Market Readiness Assistance (MRA) Grant is a government grant designed to help Singapore companies, especially SMEs, expand into overseas markets with reduced financial risk.